cseshahriar/healthcare-management-system/README.md

 > _Make sure `git`, `python3` and `postgresql` is installed in the system._

 1. ### Preparing the project
-    - clone the repository `git clone git@github.com:cseshahriar/patient-management-system.git`
+    - clone the repository `git clone https://github.com/cseshahriar/healthcare-management-system.git`
-    - Work from the project directory as current directory using `cd patient-management-system.git`.
+    - Work from the project directory as current directory using `cd healthcare-management-system`.
     - Create a virtual environment using `python`.
 (Test via `python -V`.
 Must be python 3.8+)
     - `Activate` the virtual environment.
 (Windows: `source venv/Scripts/activate`)
     - Install `Django` using `pip`.